mlau154/pymead/docs/source/install.rst

 Method 4: Local Install (DEV: GUI+API)
 -----------------------------------------
-This method is recommended for those wishing to contribute to pymead in any capacity.
+This method is recommended for those wishing to use the latest development version of pymead or for those who desire to contribute to pymead in any capacity.
 The pymead package can be installed in a local location using `Git <https://gitforwindows.org/>`_.
 To accomplish this, clone the repository, fetch all the branches, and checkout the ``dev`` branch: